 - If you wish to brush your hair, gently detangle it with a comb while it is wet.

-To help with the smell, add a few drops of essential oil like lavender, rosemary, or peppermint.
+Tip: To help with the smell, add a few drops of essential oil like lavender, rosemary, or peppermint.
+1-2 drops will be sufficient to surpass the vinegar smell.

 Make sure to do an allergy test before using any essential oil for the first time.